jeff-regier/Celeste.jl/benchmark/galsim/README.md

 Once you have `output/galsim_test_images.fits`, use `julia run_galsim_benchmark.jl` to run Celeste on each test case and report inferred and ground truth values.

+## Defining new test images

+Take a look at the bottom of `test_case_definitions.py`.
+There are many simple examples and you can add a new (decorated) function to define a new test case.